Basic Musical Notation

 Sforzando - A sudden, strong accent.

-Fermata - Hold the note longer, approximately twice its value, or until conducted to stop.
+Fermata - Hold the note longer, approximately half again as long (1.5x), or until conducted to stop.

 This symbol is pianissimo, it means play very softly.